0x9z/CCNA-Jeremy-Notes/README.md

 # CCNA-Jeremy-Notes

-My personal notes for Jeremy's IT Lab CCNA course.
+Hi, This is My personal notes for Jeremy's IT Lab CCNA course.

   ## Day-by-Day Course Progress :